LogtalkDotOrg/logtalk3/library/random/NOTES.md

 The `random` and `fast_random` objects always initialize the random generator seed to the same value, thus providing a pseudo random number generator.
-The ``randomize/1`` predicate can be used to initialize the seed with a random value.
+The `randomize/1` predicate can be used to initialize the seed with a random value.
+The argument should be a large positive integer.
+In alternative, when using a small integer argument, discard the first dozen random values.

 The `backend_random` object abstracts the native backend Prolog compiler random number generator for the basic `random/1`, `get_seed/1`, and `set_seed/1`